Shrewsbury College

 What is an action plan?

-Employers with 250 or more employees can submit a voluntary action plan outlining how they intend to address their gender pay gap and support employees experiencing menopause.
-These are due to be mandatory from April 2027.
+Employers with 250 or more employees can produce and publish a voluntary action plan alongside their gender pay gap data.
+Their plan shows the steps they are taking to address their gender pay gap and support employees experiencing menopause.

-To create their action plan, employers review a list of evidence-informed actions recommended by the government.
-They identify any they already routinely do (‘embedded actions’), and choose some new actions to focus on (‘planned actions’).
-They must choose at least 2 planned actions.
+To create an action plan, employers review a list of evidence-informed actions recommended by the government.
+They can identify any that are already an established part of their working practice (‘embedded actions’), and choose at least 2 new actions to focus on (‘planned actions’).

 You can see the full list of actions (opens in a new window) and guidance for employers on creating an action plan (opens in a new window).